 The ticket price to watch the dance at IDR 100,000 per person for adult and IDR 50,000 for children.
 The ticket can buy on spot on that day when you arrive at dance venue by cash in IDR (Indonesian Rupiah).

-Some other interesting places located near Barong Keris Dance to visit is Ubud Monkey Forest, Ubud Market, Ubud Palace, Saraswati Temple, Ubud Ayung River Rafting, Tegallalang Village Rice Terrace, Bali Coffee Farm, Ubud Swing, Tegenungan Waterfall, Kanto Lampo Waterfall, Tibumana Watefall, Spring Water Temple, Kintamani Mount Batur Volcano, Puseh Batuan Temple, Butterfaly Park, Bali Zoo Park, Bali Bird Park and Ubud Art Villages.
+Some other interesting places located near Barong Keris Dance to visit is Ubud Monkey Forest, Ubud Market, Ubud Palace, Saraswati Temple, Gunung Lebah Temple Ubud, Ubud Ayung River Rafting, Ubud Campuhan Ridge Walk, Tegallalang Village Rice Terrace, Bali Coffee Farm, Bali Salt Farm, Ubud Swing, Tegenungan Waterfall, Kanto Lampo Waterfall, Tibumana Watefall, Spring Water Temple, Gunung Kawi Sebatu Temple, Batubulan Village, Kintamani Mount Batur Volcano, Celuk Village, Bali Traditional House, Sukawati Souvenirs Market, Puseh Batuan Temple, Butterfly Park, Bali Zoo Park, Bali Bird Park, Ubud Art Villages, Sanur Beach, Kuta Beach, Jimbaran Beach, Nusa Dua Beach and Tanjung Benoa Bali Water Sport Beach.

 Barong Keris Dance performance located at Batubulan Village, Sukawati District, Gianyar Regency, Bali Province – Indonesia.